MSV Botnica icebreaker

 For better maneuverability, the ship's hull at the bow is wider in comparison to its stern section.
 The hull also features an explosion-welded ice belt (made of stainless steel) for reducing friction and protecting the steel plates from abrasion.

-- The vessel has 1 dining room, Sauna, no swimming pool, no elevator, 1 helipad (helicopter deck).
+The vessel has 1 Dining Room/Messhall, Sauna Room, no swimming pool, no elevator, 1 helipad (Helideck).

 - Max Draught: 8 m (26 ft)